Things to do

 Bushwalkers must be well prepared and carry:

-- first-aid kit, water and food
+- first-aid kit, drinking water and food (including extra in case of emergency)

-- Personal Locator Beacons (PLBs) recommended.
+- Personal Locator Beacons (PLBs) are recommended.

 Bushwalkers intending to bush camp must: